Foundations of regular variation on topological spaces

-\textit{Role of topology.} In this work we build the general theory of regular variation on topological spaces, starting from the first principles and relying on the idea of a measurable group action on a topological space.
-For the treatise of weak convergence of bounded measures on topological spaces, we refer to \cite{bogachev07,bogachev18}.
+\textit{Role of topology.} In this work we build the general theory of regular variation on topological spaces, starting from first principles and relying on the idea of a measurable group action on a topological space.
+For a treatise on the weak convergence of bounded measures on topological spaces we refer to \cite{bogachev07,bogachev18}.
 In the following we extend these ideas to unbounded measures and define the corresponding concept of \emph{vague convergence}.
 This substantially generalises the setting of \cite{MR2271177}.
-The central role is played by a general definition of vague convergence with respect to an ideal of sets, which extends the recently introduced useful concepts of boundedness (or bornology) on the space, see \cite{bas:plan19} and \cite{kul:sol20}.
-To minimise the topological assumptions, we work with measures on the Baire $\sigma$-algebra on the carrier space.
+A central role is played by a general definition of vague convergence with respect to an ideal of sets, which extends the recently introduced concepts of boundedness (or bornology) on the space; see \cite{bas:plan19} and \cite{kul:sol20}.
+To minimise topological assumptions, we work with measures on the Baire $\sigma$-algebra on the carrier space.
 If this space is perfectly normal (which is always the case if the space is metrisable), the Baire and Borel $\sigma$-algebras coincide and all the results below directly apply to the Borel setting.

-Since we do not require that the underlying space is sequential, in order to ensure broader applicability of the defined vague convergence, we work with convergence of nets despite the fact that the regular variation property is defined by taking limits of measures parametrised by a real number.
-In view of this, some results require continuity of measures with respect to increasing nets, such measures are usually called $\tau$-additive.
+Since we do not require that the underlying space is sequential, in order to ensure broader applicability of the defined vague convergence, we work with convergence of nets, even though the regular variation property is defined by taking limits of measures parametrised by a real number.
+In view of this, some results require continuity of measures with respect to increasing nets; such measures are usually called $\tau$-additive.
 This property makes it possible to work with measures on non-separable spaces.
-As a replacement of separability, one relies on the hereditary Lindel\"of property, meaning that each open covering of any open set admits a countable subcovering.
+As a replacement for separability, we rely on the hereditary Lindel\"of property, which means that every open covering of any open set admits a countable subcovering.